boot-clj/boot/README.md

 ```

 Now we can build the project without specifying these options, because the
-task functions have been "curried":
+task functions have been replaced with curried versions of themselves:

 ```clojure
 boot.user=> (boot (pom) (jar) (install))